 Gary Garrett's Farm Day has become an annual tradition of the club.
 Before the beer flows, we bring out the shotguns to kill clay pigeons.
 Burgers and dogs come off the grill and everybody pitches in to bring lots of tasty side dishes.
 Some get a little crazy!

 Our club has been and will continue to be a big supporter of the Georgia Laws of Life Essay Contest.
 Members of our club have served on the Board of Directors for the Georgia Rotary Districts Character Education Program which governs the contest.

 We sponsor two high schools and dedicate one of our meetings to the award winners from Roswell High School and Independence High School.
 Students read their essays to our club and are presented with their medals during the meeting.
 There usually isn't a dry eye in the room.

-This year’s program brings internationally recognized experts from the Centers for Disease Control and the globally acclaimed Shriner's Hospitals together to update the progress and challenges faced by the global polio eradication, examine the significance of the global measles/rubella outbreak and this vaccine resistance to global polio eradication and provide insight and the lasts treatment for an emerging disease that has been called “the new polio“– Acute Flaccid Myelitis (AMF).
+This year’s virtual program brings internationally recognized experts from the Centers for Disease Control and the globally acclaimed Shriner's Hospitals together to update the progress and challenges faced by the global polio eradication, examine the significance of the global measles/rubella outbreak and this vaccine resistance to global polio eradication and provide insight and the lasts treatment for an emerging disease that has been called “the new polio“– Acute Flaccid Myelitis (AMF).
 CEs are available for Physicians, Nurses and Health Professionals.

 Every month on the 2nd Wednesday our club gets together at one of our members restaurants for food and fellowship.
 This started a few years ago and has been a great new tradition that brings our members together for some fun.